-I am excited to talk to you about the people sleeping right now.
+I am excited to talk to you about the people sleeping in voice over right now.
 And you might be like, Anthony, what the heck are you talking about ... everyone sleeps?

 I'm talking about all the people who are not working hard enough to get what they want.
 There are people making excuses.
 There are people failing to simply start.